learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 In the example above, we're first requiring `'bundler/setup'`.
 If we don't do this, our app won't know to use bundler to install our gems.
 Without that line, our `Gemfile` becomes pointless.

-**Important:** The two arguments that you are passing into the `.require` method *must be passed in in the correct order, shown above*.
+**Important:** The two arguments that you are passing into the `.require` method *must be passed in the correct order, shown above*.
 The test you are trying to pass is testing for order.

 ### bin/run.rb